agude/agude.github.io/_books/excession.md

 <span class="book-title">Excession</span> is the fourth novel and fifth book
 in the Culture series.
-It follows the reaction of the Culture and other civilizations to an "excession": an _"Outside Context Problem"_[^ocp] that is mysterious and enormously powerful.
+It follows the reaction of the Culture and other civilizations to an "excession": an _"Outside Context Problem"_ that is mysterious and enormously powerful.

-The best part of the novel was getting to see how the Culture _works_: how the minds think, communicate with each other, make decisions, and retreat to "infinite fun space".
+The best part of the novel was getting to see how the Culture _works_: how the minds think, communicate with each other, make decisions, and retreat to "infinite fun space", and interacts with and uses an _"Outside Context Problem"_[^ocp].
 The worst part of the book was the human characters, who were shallow and uninteresting.
 Ulver Seich---the airhead socialite---is a slightly more interesting and better-written take on the "hot girl who fucks her way through the narrative" trope that {% include author_link.html name="Peter F. Hamilton" %} loves to write, such as Mellanie Rescorai in {% include book_link.html title="Pandora's Star" %}, or to a lesser extent,